Skip to content

 When a research firm says the compliance management software market is $3.7 billion, they are summing up all the revenue earned by all companies selling software that touches compliance in any form, across all industries, all geographies, and all company sizes.
 That number has no direct relationship to the revenue opportunity for a workflow tool targeting compliance officers at US mid-market fintechs.
 The category TAM and the product TAM are connected only loosely.

-Investors who have seen many pitches know this.
-They hear the Gartner number and they do not find it informative.
-They wait for the bottoms-up model, and if it never comes, they make their own mental model based on whatever signals they can extract from the conversation.
+Anyone who has stress-tested many startup decks knows this.
+The Gartner number is not informative on its own.
+Without a bottoms-up model, the reader builds their own mental model based on whatever signals they can extract from the deck.
 Those mental models are usually conservative.

 How to build a bottoms-up TAM